2024 Nashville Supercross Injury Report - Racer X

 Christian Craig – Elbow | Out

-Craig is working on being read for AMA Pro Motocross and is out for the rest of supercross due to a nagging elbow injury.
+Craig is working on being ready for AMA Pro Motocross and is out for the rest of supercross due to a nagging elbow injury.
+We have heard CC has just gotten back to riding and motocross prep has begun.

 Dylan Ferrandis – Lungs | Out